hlardiez/chat_test/STREAMLIT_CLOUD_DEPLOY.md

 5. Main file path: `web_ui.py`
 6. Python version: 3.10 or 3.11 (recommended)

+**IMPORTANT**: After creating the app, **BEFORE** it finishes deploying, go to Settings → Secrets and add all environment variables.
+If you wait until after deployment, the app will fail to start.

-## Step 3: Configure Environment Variables
+## Step 3: Configure Environment Variables (DO THIS IMMEDIATELY)

 **IMPORTANT**: Streamlit Cloud does NOT use `.env` files.
 You must set environment variables in the Streamlit Cloud dashboard.